nicholschm/theodinprojectWiki/Running-The-Odin-Project-Locally.md

 gem install pg -- --with-pg-config=YOUR_PATH_HERE
 ```

-**Note: If `bundle install` doesn't work and you get a "rbenv version" error of some kind, try running the following command to set your Ruby version in the project.** N
+**Note: If `bundle install` doesn't work and you get a "rbenv version" error of some kind, try running the following command to set your Ruby version in the project.**

 ```bash
 rbenv local 3.3.0